imjustSahen/ConcertCrawler/README.md

 This project was created using HTML and Javascript, as well as Foundational CSS and Tailwind CSS framework.

 The project was inspired by this USER STORY:<br>
-As a live Music Enthusiast <br>
-I want to find concerts happening locally or anywhere I’m traveling <br>
-So I can find more music to love and support the local music scene as well as artist I already enjoy listening to
+As a live Music Enthusiast I want to find concerts happening locally or anywhere I’m traveling so I can find more music to love and support the local music scene as well as artist I already enjoy listening to
 <br>

 ## API used